lewis-sqa/NEPs/specs/Standards/Wallets.md

 ### Multiple Accounts

 An important concept to this architecture is dApps having access to multiple accounts.
 This might seem confusing at first because why would a dApp want to sign transactions with multiple accounts at the same time?
 The idea is the dApp might still maintain the concept of a single "active" account, but users don't have to sign out and sign in to different accounts each time.
 The dApp can display a simple switcher and perform transactions with the new account without having to further prompt the user, thus improving the UX flow.

+TODO: Add references/images around existing wallets and how they have multiple accounts internally, but only expose a single "active" account.

+TODO: Talk about how WalletConnect has first-class support for this functionality.

+TODO: Reference Ethereum APIs where they also return a list of accounts (though MetaMask always returns an array with one address).